What is a soakaway?

 Where can a soakaway be used?

-Soakaways are generally used within a residential setting where the inclusion of garden, amenity and parking spaces can provide an ideal location.
+Soakaway sustainable drainage systems are generally used within a residential setting where the inclusion of garden, amenity and parking spaces can provide an ideal location.
 However, soakaways can also be used within a commercial or agricultural setting, where

 Why can’t a soakaway be used on a contaminated site?

-A soakaway used on contaminated land is prone to the risk of mobilising of pollutants into the groundwater table, polluting the aquifer.
+A soakaway used on contaminated land is prone to the risk of mobilising pollutants into the groundwater table, polluting the aquifer.
 Some aquifers are protected where they are used for the extraction of water for potable uses such as drinking water.

 Can a soakaway be installed retrospectively?